bet4a/d3wiki/Selections.md

 <a name="remove" href="Selections#wiki-remove">#</a> selection.<b>remove</b>()

 Removes the elements in the current selection from the current document.
 Returns the current selection (the same elements that were removed) which are now “off-screen”, detached from the DOM.
-Note that there is not currently a dedicated API to add removed elements back to the document; however, you can pass a function to selection.each or selection.select to re-add elements.
+Note that there is not currently a dedicated API to add removed elements back to the document; however, you can pass a function to selection.append or selection.insert to re-add elements.

 ### Data